Skip to content

 isUint8

-Mapping onto a single instruction by itself is inefficient if the values they place onto the stack can vary depending on some conditions.
-That’s because one cannot map them to Tact types directly and often needs to some additional stack manipulations prior or post to their execution.
+Mapping onto a single instruction by itself is inefficient if the values it places onto the stack can vary depending on certain conditions.
+That is because one cannot map them to Tact types directly and often needs additional stack manipulations before or after their execution.

 Since this is often the case for the “quiet” versions of instructions, the recommendation is to prefer their non-quiet alternatives.
 Usually, non-quiet versions throw exceptions and are consistent in their return values, while quiet ones push 1-1 or other values onto the stack, thus varying the number or the type of their result values.

-For the simpler cases such as this example, it’s convenient to do all the stack manipulations within the same function.
+For simpler cases such as this example, it is convenient to do all the stack manipulations within the same function.

 // Checks if the given `Int` `val` is in